broadinstitute/gatk/scripts/variantstore/AOU_GVS_WORKSPACE.md

 Sometimes this workflow will fail because the Gaussians have not converged.
 Dont panic!
 It can happen to anyone's data!
 The first step in this case will be to adjust the Guassian for the failed step (there are two possible steps: model creation for the SNPS and model creation for the InDels) to a lower number.
-By default, in the WDL, the max number of guassians attempted is 4 for InDels and 6 for SNPs You can then kick off the workflow again.
+By default, in the WDL, the max number of guassians attempted is 4 for InDels and 6 for SNPs.
-If that still does not work, or you would prefer to not change the max number of Guassians initially tried, then you can remove a column from the model creation eg you can remove "AS_SOR" from snp_recalibration_annotation_values and run the workflow again.
+- IndelsVariantRecalibrator.max_gaussians
+- SNPsVariantRecalibratorClassic.max_gaussians (if you’re creating a callset with less than 20,000 samples)
+- SNPsVariantRecalibratorCreateModel.max_gaussians (if you’re creating a callset with more than 20,000 samples) You can then kick off the workflow again.

 When running the workflow additional times, make sure to change the filter_set_name (and for consistency the output_file_basename) so that the results do not overwrite the previous run

 ## 6. Extract Cohort